-management measures are tied to management measures.
-In managing the snapper grouper fishery, however, the Council is considering removing the recreational ACTs from the Snapper Grouper FMP in this amendment because these values are not used in regulations.
+Management controls, such as AMs, are put in place to prevent ACLs from being exceeded, and to correct or mitigate overages of the ACL if they occur.
+As explained in Sections 1.4 and 2.7, recreational ACTs can also be used to prevent ACLs from being exceeded if management measures are tied to those target levels.
+In managing the snapper grouper fishery, however, the Council is considering removing the recreational ACTs from the Snapper Grouper FMP in this amendment because these targets are not used in regulations.
 Since the recreational ACT is meant to be set lower than the ACL (and would therefore be reached sooner), using a recreational ACT rather than the ACL as a trigger for AMs in the recreational sector may reduce the incidence of ACL overages and the need to compensate for them.
 This more conservative approach would likely help to ensure that recreational data uncertainties do not cause or contribute to excessive ACL overages for vulnerable species.
-Therefore, retaining recreational ACTs under Alternative 1 (No Action) would have beneficial effects to snapper grouper species, compared to removing them, as proposed under Alternative 2, but only if they were used as triggers for recreational AMs.
+Therefore, retaining recreational ACTs under Alternative 1 (No Action) could have beneficial effects to snapper grouper species but only if accountability measures were triggered by landings reaching these targets.
+Because the Council has not employed recreational ACTs in its management strategy for the snapper grouper fishery, the biological effects of Preferred Alternative 2 would be neutral compared to Alternative 1 (No Action).